Incorporating fruiting perennials into rural landscapes

 Garden varieties of smaller plants are rhubarb, asparagus, some garlic species, kale and strawberries.

 Peaches and plums are very susceptible to insects and various problems and require monitoring constantly to keep them free of pests and diseases.
-Because of these requirements, I have chosen not to plant any at our current location.
+I have chosen not to plant any at our current location because of this.
 We have an orchard close by and have access to fresh peaches throughout the growing season.

-Also, it is wise to consider the space that you have available and select species that will fit into the space without crowding.
-Not doing so could result in an undesirable situation later.
+• It is also wise to consider the space available and select species that will fit into it without crowding.
+Failure to do so could result in an undesirable situation later.

-We currently have 7 blueberry bushes of several varieties planted along a 40 foot fence line.
-On another section of fence, we have 6 grapevines and 2 muscadines planted.
-By planting several varieties, this allows for different maturity dates and a longer growing season.
+We currently have seven blueberry bushes of several varieties planted along a 40-foot fence line.
+On another section of fence, we have six grapevines and two muscadines planted.
+Planting several varieties allows for different maturity dates and a longer growing season.

 how to plant blueberries